Afaq-ali1/OOP-Mastery-in-CPP/README.md

-# OOP-Mastery-in-CPP with Afaq
+#OOP Mastery in CPP with Afaq

-Welcome to the " Zero to Hero" repositery!
-In this comprehensive guide, you will learn JavaScript from the very basics to becoming a master of the language.
-This project utilizes the "ezsnippet" teaching method to make your learning experience interactive and engaging.
+Welcome to the "OOP Mastery in CPP" repositery!
+In this comprehensive guide, you will learn C ++ from the very basics to becoming a master.
+This project utilizes the "Escode" teaching method to make your learning experience interactive and engaging.

 ## Introduction

-JavaScript Zero to Hero with Neeraj Walia
+#OOP Mastery in CPP with Afaq
-Hello, I'm Neeraj Walia, your JavaScript mentor.
-This repo is your gateway from zero to JavaScript hero.
+Hello, I'm Afaq Ali , This repo is your gateway from zero to OOP hero.
 No prior experience required!
-We'll explore JavaScript together, making it simple and fun.
-Are you ready to embark on this journey with me and master JavaScript from the ground up?
+We'll explore OOP together, making it simple and fun.
+Are you ready to embark on this journey with me and master OOP from the ground up?

 ## Day 1: Setting up environment